 Ravikant argues that the money game is a more rewarding and sustainable approach to life, as it allows us to build our own wealth and freedom, rather than relying on the approval of others.
 By focusing on creating value and developing our skills and knowledge, we can build a foundation for long-term success and financial independence.

-Of course, it is important to strike a balance between the money game and the status game, as both can be important in different contexts.
-However, according to Ravikant, placing too much emphasis on the status game can be a distraction from our long-term goals and limit our potential for success.
+Of course, it is important to strike a balance between the money and status games, as both can be important in different contexts.
+However, according to Ravikant, placing too much emphasis on the status game can distract from our long-term goals and limit our potential for success.

 3. Read books To Learn More